Skip to main content

 Commissioned by B&NES Council to support primary and secondary students to engage positively in mainstream education

-Unlike our other activity-based programmes, SAFS is a more intensive intervention.
+Unlike our other mentoring programmes, SAFS is a more intensive intervention.
 Practitioners provide a safe, judgement free space where young people can explore the barriers to their education and develop practical strategies to overcome them.

-Because we are neutral, trusted, and can give young people undivided attention and time, we often play an invaluable role for schools and agencies — opening up lines of communication, restoring connections between young people, families and schools, and helping young people feel heard and understood.
+Because we are neutral, trusted, and can give young people undivided attention and time, we often play an invaluable role for schools and agencies, opening up lines of communication, restoring connections between young people, families and schools, and helping young people feel heard and understood.

 Positive impact of SAFS